ananfito/100-days-of-code/readme.md

 **Thoughts:** Whew!
 Nested arrays and objects can be a bit dicey, but I think I'm getting there.
 It took a lot of brain power to navigate through them and write functions/code to manipulate the different levels.

-I ended up doing a 'power' code session where I worked for two 33-minute blocks of time while listening to the Battlestar Galactic song [*Prelude to War*](https://youtu.be/K2RQvE0GfYQ).
+I ended up doing a 'power' code session where I worked for two 33-minute blocks of time while listening to the Battlestar Galactica song [*Prelude to War*](https://youtu.be/K2RQvE0GfYQ).
 This 'power' session approached help me stay focus and complete the 'Basic Data Structure' section of the course which was great because that was my goal when I sat down to study.

 I'm not sure I'd always take this approach (sitting for an hour with only a small break in the middle is taxing on the body and mind), but I wanted to get in my study time today since I've got some other plans (and chores) to this Sunday.
 That aside, I think today was another good study session and I'm looking forward to the next.